Scylidose/100DaysOfCodeChallenge/Calendar/README.md

 # 100 Days of Code Challenge

+## Day 95: 02 August 2018

+- Continued Pet Shop project.
+Tried to make passport-jwt work, changed models (removed a model and changed attribute type), now add animal to collection and can fetch collection from an username.

+- Read Mongoose documentation.

+**Aprox Time:** ***2 hours***

 ## Day 94: 01 August 2018

 - Continued Pet Shop project.
 Added generator of random animal and added personnal collection when creating an account, and attempted to make passport jwt work.